lmullen/jsr/issues/vol13/Seales.markdown

 back to 1756.
 Although all three churches remained members of the Sandy Creek Baptist Association, there was a noticeable difference between FBC and the other two churches.
-Rural churches were named after bodies of water—Rocky *River*, Loves *Creek*.
+Rural churches were named after bodies of water---Rocky *River*, Loves *Creek*.
 In contrast, titles of city churches did not reference natural markers, whether rivers, creeks, rocks, shady groves, or brush arbors.
 Instead, they designated the congregations as the first, second, or even the third church of its kind within the